building-physics/replace-refrigerant-gem/lib/measures/replace_refrigerant/Readme.md

 ## Overview
 This repository provides an OpenStudio/EnergyPlus Measure developed at **Oak Ridge National Laboratory (ORNL)** to support the use of alternative refrigerants in building energy models.
-The measure enables users to **add or replace refrigerants** in EnergyPlus models with updated property data.
+The measure enables users to **replace refrigerants** in EnergyPlus models with updated property data.
 Currently, it supports **R448A** and **R449A**, both of which are non-flammable A1 safety-class refrigerants intended as replacements for R404A in commercial refrigeration systems.

 ## Background